sr99622/libonvif/README.md

 conda install -c conda-forge -c sr99622 libonvif
 ```

-The discovery program is invoked using the 'onvif-discovery' command.
+The utility program is invoked using the 'onvif-util' command.

-The gui interface may be invoked using the 'onvif' command.
+The GUI interface may be invoked using the 'onvif-camadmin' command.

 To Install From Source
 ----------------------